philippreston/docker-icinga2/README.md

-# docker-icinga2
+# docker-icinga2 (on Postgres)

-This repository is used as source for the docker image `icinga/icinga2` located at [Docker Hub](https://registry.hub.docker.com/repos/icinga/).
+This repository is fork of official docker image for Icinga, but replaces Mysql with Postgres

 ## Requirements